brunopini/terraform-cloud-run-job-demo/README.md

 After the destruction is complete, you will still need to delete the original Cloud Storage Terraform State Bucket and diable the Service Usage API manually - you will likely see an error.

-> If destruction fails at any point (and bootstrap infrastructure is destroyed, regardless of the success level), you will need to re-build all infrastructure before attemplting to retry destruction, because APIs needed will likely have been successfully disabled.
+> If destruction fails at any point (and bootstrap infrastructure is destroyed, regardless of the success level), you might need to re-build all infrastructure before attemplting to retry destruction, because APIs needed might have been successfully disabled.
+This should no longer happen as frequently after improvements made.

 ## What's next